Stanley Point

-Stanley Point (previously Stanley Bay) is a small suburb located on the North Shore of Auckland, New Zealand.
-It is located near Devonport, another suburb.
+Stanley Point (previously Stanley Bay) is a small suburb located on the North Shore of Auckland, New Zealand, near Devonport, another suburb.
 It is mostly residential.
 The Devonport Naval Base lies to the east of the bay on the south side of the Stanley Bay peninsula and is connected to storage facilities on the north side at Ngataringa Bay by a tunnel.

 Name

 The suburb was known as Stanley Bay until December 2007 when The New Zealand Geographic Board (Ngā Pou Taunaha o Aotearoa) officially named the suburb as Stanley Point.

 The area is named after Owen Stanley, captain of HMS Britomart (1808), who conducted a survey of the Waitematā Harbour in 1841.
 During the construction of the Calliope Dock in the 1880s, Stanley Bay was home to a Māori village for the labourers who worked on the dock construction.